 To be considered for admission to the teacher preparation program at WSU Tri-Cities, applicants must have completed or have in progress at the time of the application the following courses: six (6) semester credits of English composition, human development psychology, three (3) semester credits of Math for Elementary Teachers, three science courses, and TCH_LRN 301 (for current WSU and WWCC students only)

 Successful completion of program course requirements alone does not guarantee admission to the teacher preparation program.
 In order to be considered for admission, students must submit an Undergraduate Admission Application (if not already a WSU student) as well as an Application for Admission to the Teacher Education in accordance with departmental deadlines, which is March 1 for fall admission.

 A minimum cumulative GPA of 2.5 is required.
-All program requirement courses must be passed with a grade of C (2.0) or higher.
+All elementary education program requirement courses must be passed with a grade of C (2.0) or higher.
 Students must have completed the equivalent of 45 semester credits prior to admission to the major.

 It is the desire of the College of Education, as well as the State of Washington, to prepare the best possible teachers.
 Thus, we reserve the right to seek the most highly qualified individuals for admission to the program.
-Simply meeting the application requirements does not guarantee admission to the program.
+Simply meeting the application requirements does not guarantee admission to the elementary education program.

 Undergraduate advising is a partnership between you, your professional advisor, and your faculty mentor and it goes beyond course selection.
 Whether you plan to enter the workforce or continue on to earn an advanced degree, your academic advisors and professional mentors will guide you toward that goal.
 This holistic approach ensures that you are engaged in your academic plan, connected to the campus community and resources, and earn your degree as efficiently as possible.